 - Throw away, recycle, or donate items you’re no longer using.
-If you have extra unused hygiene or cleaning items to get rid of, consider donating to a local homeless or domestic abuse shelter — like Harbor House in Appleton or Day By Day Warming Shelter in Oshkosh.
+If you have extra unused hygiene or cleaning items, consider donating to a local homeless or domestic abuse shelter — like Harbor House in Appleton or Day By Day Warming Shelter in Oshkosh.

 4. Clean the bathroom

-The room should be basically empty at this point, which means you should have easy access to clean any and all hard to reach places
+The room should be empty at this point, so you should have easy access to clean all hard-to-reach places.

 - Dust the bathroom from top to bottom.

 - Clean off the hard-to-reach areas like fans, vents, and lighting.

 - Wipe down and sanitize all surfaces, including the vanity/counter, bathtub/shower, toilet, mirror, drawers, shelves, faucets, handles, etc.

 - Clean and polish all wood surfaces, such as doors, crown molding, baseboards, window sills, etc.